Richard Raymond (publisher): Portola Institute

 University of Nevada history professor Andrew Kirk wrote that "The Portola Institute was one of the best examples of how creative communities were coalescing around a loose set of shared social and cultural goals in an effort to create new means for achieving personal and community success."
-Computer-application pioneer and author Robert Albrecht worked for a time with Portola, starting a “computer education division.”

-Not long after, Stewart Brand conceived of something he thought of as an "access catalogue" to help people locate useful information and tools to facilitate translation of their ideas into reality.
+In Portola's early years, Stewart Brand conceived of something he thought of as an "access catalogue" to help people locate useful information and tools to facilitate translation of their ideas into reality.
 Raymond provided mentoring and connected Brand with other local advisors.
-With Brand investing some of his own money, supplemented by backing from Portola, a trial issue of the Whole Earth Catalog (WEC) was produced in 1968.
+With Brand investing some of his own money, supplemented by backing from Portola, a trial 64-page issue of the Whole Earth Catalog (WEC) was produced in 1968.
 PBS's "American Masters" series called the publication of the WEC a milestone in the history of environmentalism.

-A Cornell University online publication, in 2025, declared the ”Whole Earth Catalog captured the spirit of America's first Earth Day celebration” — while preceding the inauguration of that globally recognized observance by nearly two years.
+A Cornell University online publication, in 2025, declared the "Whole Earth Catalog captured the spirit of America's first Earth Day celebration" — while preceding the inauguration of that globally recognized observance by nearly two years.

+The author of a 1972 future-of-education policy paper from the Syracuse University Research Corporation understood, and valued, the Portola Institute’s praxis as being "based on the premise of learning for survival in a chaotic world".

-Dick Raymond thought of "wealth" as having two aspects: the physical (the credit system, measured in money) and the non-physical (consisting of people, information, and ideas).
+In the mid-1970s, Dick Raymond expressed the idea that "wealth" had two aspects: the physical (the credit system, measured in money) and the non-physical (consisting of people, information, and ideas).
 He viewed the non-physical as having to do with problem solving.
 He felt this interpretation accorded with some writings recently published by economist Robert Theobald.
-Raymond was more concerned with the private sector than with political policies and programs; he espoused the idea that modern times called for American individuals to consider putting a little more weight on giving (in terms of the non-physical aspect of wealth) as compared with getting (or, as Raymond termed it, money-mindedness).
+Raymond was more concerned with the private sector than with governmental policies and programs; he espoused the idea that modern times called for American individuals to consider putting a little more weight on giving (in terms of the non-physical aspect of wealth) as compared with getting (or, as Raymond termed it, money-mindedness).

-Among other projects Raymond supported via the Portola Institute were the Homebrew Computer Club, the Ortega Park Teachers Laboratory, and the Integral Urban House.
-An article in the New York Times, opined that Raymond's Portola Institute "was Silicon Valley’s first true incubator."
+Portola's location provided space for the Media Access Center, which offered workshops and classes in the use of video technology.
+Among other projects Raymond supported via the Portola Institute were the Homebrew Computer Club, and the Integral Urban House.
+An article in the New York Times, opined that Raymond's Portola Institute "was Silicon Valley's first true incubator."

-Portola also published Richard Merrill and Thomas Gage's technical Energy Primer: Solar, Water, Wind, and Biofuels, considered, for its time (1974), a fairly comprehensive introduction.
+Portola also published Richard Merrill and Thomas Gage's technical Energy Primer: Solar, Water, Wind, and Biofuels, considered, for its time (1974), a fairly comprehensive introduction; Portola (in cooperation with Delta) published a second edition four years later.

 The WECs, published through nearly three decades, spawned a number of descendants and permutations, often involving editors who'd had first-hand experience with the Catalogs; these publications included the Whole Earth Ecolog (1990) and the Electronic Whole Earth Catalog (1989, a CD Rom version, utilizing hypertext).